As an optometrist at Amplify EyeCare Chattanooga in Hixson, one of the most common questions Dr. Heather McBryar often encounters […]

 Eye drops, also known as artificial tears, are a common, popular treatment for dry eye symptoms.
 They work by replenishing the moisture in the eyes, providing relief from discomfort and irritation often associated with dry eye syndrome.

-If you are experiencing any of the symptoms above, call us at (423) 710 3965 to schedule an evaluation with our optometrist.
+If you are experiencing any of the symptoms above, call your eye doctor to schedule an evaluation.

 Eye drops also often contain essential electrolytes like potassium, sodium, and calcium.
 These components of your natural tears help lubricate the eyes and can promote a healthy eye surface.